Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_Networking - Assign VM a public IP and listen to ports 22, 80, 443 for SSH and websites.md

 - The host's `xenbr0` interface should have its own static IP
 - The VM should have a different IP from the same subnet (really make sure)

-Worse case, you destroy the VM and start a new VM instance from the image, which are instructions you can find from [[Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2]]
+Worse case, you destroy the VM and start a new VM instance from the image, which are instructions you can find from [[Xen - Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2]]

 ---